Last updated on June 7th, 2021

 - It is also used to differentiate nuclear and cytoplasmic morphology of the various blood cells like platelets, RBCs, WBCs.

 - In Microbiology, Giemsa stain is used for staining inclusion bodies in Chlamydia trachomatis, Borrelia species, and if Wayson’s stain is not available, to stain Yersinia pestis.
-Giemsa stain also is used to stain Histoplasma capsulatum, Pneumocystis jiroveci, Klebsiella granulomatis, Penicillium marneffei, and occasionally bacterial capsules.
+Giemsa stain also is used to stain Histoplasma capsulatum, Pneumocystis jiroveci, Klebsiella granulomatis, Talaromyces marneffei (formerly called Penicillium marneffei) and occasionally bacterial capsules.

 - This stain is also used in cytogenetics to stain the chromosomes and identify chromosomal aberrations.
 It is commonly used for G-banding (Giemsa-Banding)